urospenezic/my-obsidian-notes-md/Angular/Daisy UI and Tailwind/Classes.md

 - text- -> text manipulation
 - uppercase
 - ml - margin left. **MARGIN HAS AUTO, so ml-auto is auto left margin
+- ** HERO ** -> homepage class for main div by daisy
+- min-h -> min height (min-h-screen == full sreen)
+- btn (button stuff). btn-primary, btn-ghost, btn-lg(large) etc
+- justify -> children spacing and allignment

+`color-base-100` refers to a semantic CSS variable, common in UI frameworks .
+The exact color is theme-dependent, allowing for light and dark modes, but it serves as the base for the page background, with subsequent colors designed to provide contrast for foreground elements.

+card bg-base-100 w-1/2 mx-auto flex flex-col p-6 rounded-lg shadow-lg -> card with theme dependent bg color, width half of screen, auto margins, children vertically aligned (flex-col), padding of 6, rounded on the edges, large shadow.
+JEEEZ

 example for nav bar:
 <header class="p-3 w-full fixed top-0 z-50 bg-gradient-to-r from-primary to-black">